maesonc/mc-kickstart-modular.nvim/README.md

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is a fork of [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) which is a multi-file configuration from the orignal [nvim-lua/kickstart-vim.nvim](https://github.com/nvim-lua/kickstart.nvim).

 A starting point for Neovim that is: